graveja0/health-care-markets/README.md

 market concentration and patient outcomes.
 For this reason, some (e.g., Kessler and McClellan 2000) have relied on predicted patient flows, rather than acutal patient flows, in the construction of HHI measures.
-This method isn’t fully absolved of endogeneity concerns, however, sine endogenous coding practices may still complicate efforts to construct unbiased predictions of patient flows.
+This method isn’t fully absolved of endogeneity concerns, however, since endogenous coding practices may still complicate efforts to construct unbiased predictions of patient flows.
+But the more general point is that predicted market shares can easily be swapped in for actual market shares in any of the HHI calculation equations below.

-With that said, it is worth noting that the patient flow method generally lines up better with the underlying economic concept of what an HHI is trying to capture.
+Finally, it is worth noting that the patient flow method generally lines up better with the underlying economic concept of what an HHI is trying to capture.
 A simple example below will demonstrate this.

 ## A Simple Example